tianchengdemo/GPT_CodeInterpreter/README.md

 ## Enjoy! 🎉
 I hope you find this chatbot useful and fun to use.
 Enjoy!

-## Feedback
+## 📣 Feedback & Support

-- **The Test Website is hosted on Replit.
-And I have no time to maintain it.
-So it may be down sometimes.
-If you want to test the full functionality of this project, please clone this project and run it on your own machine.**
+🔧 **Test Website Status:** The test website is hosted on Replit and was set up in a hurry.
+As such, it might experience occasional downtime or restarts.
+Rest assured, I'm actively working on improving its stability over time.

-- **If the test website is down, please let me know by opening an issue.
-I'll try to fix it as soon as possible.
-If you have any suggestions or feedback, please let me know by opening an issue.
-I'll try to respond as soon as possible.**/
+📬 **Encountered an Issue?** If the test website is down or if you encounter any issues, please don't hesitate to [open an issue](https://github.com/boyueluzhipeng/GPT_CodeInterpreter/issues).
+I'll do my best to address it as promptly as possible.

+💡 **Suggestions or Feedback?** Your thoughts matter!
+If you have any suggestions or feedback, I'm all ears.
+Please share your ideas by [opening an issue](https://github.com/boyueluzhipeng/GPT_CodeInterpreter/issues).
+I strive to respond and incorporate valuable feedback as quickly as I can.

+Thank you for your understanding and support! 🙏